Vedant-dema/dashboard/todo/README.md

 Use this folder as the daily execution control center.

+## Objective
+Operate software delivery with enterprise discipline as a one-person IT team.

 ## Naming convention
 - Daily file: `YYYY-MM-DD.md` (example: `2026-03-27.md`)
 - One file per office day (Monday-Friday), no duplicates.